nitmws/iptc-photometadata-engine/README.md

 The latest file is also available in the [Auxiliary Files folder](#auxiliary-files-folder) of this project.

 * Parameter `ipmdTechRefData`: an object with IPTC TechReference data, can be obtained by the loadFromJson function applied to a local copy of the TechRef file.

+## Class FixedStructureData

+A helper for reading from and writing to a fixed structure of data.
+It supports the use of hierarchical paths from the top level of the structure down to any deeper level.
+"Fixed structure" means that the data structure loaded into an instance of this class is not changed during reading (and optionally writing) values of its properties.

+In the IPTC Photo Metadata Engine it is used for the structured data of IPTC properties.

+### constructor

+* Parameter `fsData`: object of fixed structure data, it may have a hierarchical structure.
+* Parameter `readAndWrite`: if `false`: date can be read only, if `true`: data can be written too.

+### Method getFsData

+Reads value(s) from a property in the fixed structure of data with a path of property names as selector.

+The method returns this object:
+* Property `state` with one of these values
+  * "FOUND" = the addressed property was found
+  * "ERROR" = value occured, see property "msg"
+* Property `msg` (only with "state": "ERROR"): a human readable message about any error
+* Property `value` (only with "state": "FOUND"): the value(s) of the addressed property as it is:
+  * a single string or number
+  * an array of strings or numbers
+  * an object being the structured value
+  * an array of objects being the structured values
+  * Note: a returned string or object may be an empty value

+The parameters:
+* Parameter `selectpath`: a sequence of property names of the structure.
+The property names are separated by the parameter levelsep (see below) and the top level property is the first one.
+If multiple values of a property may occur a zero-based index can address a specific item of this array.
+* Parameter `levelsep` (optional): a character separating property names of the hierarchical structure in the `selectpath`.
+Default value: "/"
+* Parameter `indexsep` (optional): a character separating the property identifier from the index number of a to-be-read value in an array of values in the `selectpath`.
+Default value: "#"

+Returns an object of this structure:
+* Property `state` with one of these values
+  * "SET" = the value of the addressed property was set
+  * "ERROR" = value occured, see property "msg"
+* Property `msg`: in case of "state" = "ERROR", a human readable message about any error
+* Property `value`: in case of "state" = "FOUND", the value of the found property.

+**Examples** of `selectpath`:
+* "copyrightNotice": addresses the IPTC property with the identifier "copyrightNotice" at the top level of the hierarchy
+* "keywords": addresses the IPTC property with the identifier "keywords" at the top level of the hierarchy.
+As this property has an array of strings as data type an array with none, one or many strings is returned.
+* "locationCreated/countryCode": addresses the top level IPTC property with the identifier "locationCreated" and in its structured value the sub-property with the identifier "countryCode"
+* "locationShown#2/city": addresses the top level IPTC property with the identifier "locationShown" and as its value is an array the item with index 2.
+In this item the sub-property with the identifier "city" is addressed.

+### Method setFsd

+Writes value(s) to a property in the fixed structure of data with a path of property names as selector.

+The parameters:
+* Parameter `setvalue`: a string or a number or an object or an array thereof to be set as value of the property addressed by the `selectpath`.
+* Parameter `selectpath`: a sequence of property names of the structure.
+The property names are separated by the parameter levelsep (see below) and the top level property is the first one.
+If multiple values of a property may occur a zero-based index can address a specific item of this array.
+* Parameter `levelsep` (optional): a character separating property names of the hierarchical structure in the `selectpath`.
+Default value: "/"
+* Parameter `indexsep` (optional): a character separating the property identifier from the index number of a to-be-read value in an array of values in the `selectpath`.
+Default value: "#"

+The method returns an object of this structure:
+* Property `state` with one of these values
+  * "SET" = the value of the addressed property was set
+  * "ERROR" = value occured, see property "msg"
+* Property `msg` (only with "state": "ERROR"): a human readable message about any error

+See the Examples of the [method getFsData](#method-getfsdata) they apply to using the selectpath for this method in the same way.

 ## Available constants